 If you’re searching for the best Irish Wolfhound rescues in the UK, you’ve come to the right place.
-Graceful, athletic, and simply giant teddy bears, the Irish Wolfhound is the tallest breed of dog and the largest sighthound.
+Graceful, athletic, and simply giant teddy bears, Irish Wolfhounds are the tallest breed of dog and the largest sighthound.

 These majestic dogs make excellent family pets with their bushy fur coats, scruffy faces, and regal bearing.
 But sadly, many are abandoned or neglected in the United Kingdom each year.